 The Buyer breached the covenant in Section 6.1(b).

+Non-working Engine.
+The condition stated in Section 8.6 has not been satisfied or waived.

 Fly-by-Night Logo.
+The condition stated in Section 8.7 has not been satisfied or waived.

-The condition stated in Section 8.6 has not been satisfied or waived.
+Stockholders’ Consent.
+The condition stated in Section 8.8 has not been satisfied or waived.

 Documentation.
-The condition stated in Section 8.7 has not been satisfied or waived.
+The condition stated in Section 8.9 has not been satisfied or waived.